xturavaina/nacento-connector/README.md

 ### Cleaning Up RabbitMQ (Manual Step)

-If queue was not deleted you can remove queues or exchanges from your RabbitMQ server.
-This must be done manually to ensure a completely clean environment.
+If queue was not deleted, you can manually remove queues or exchanges from your RabbitMQ server.
+This must be done to ensure a completely clean environment.

 Follow these steps after uninstalling the module:
 ```